 Step 5: Mural Completion and Approval

 If the mural is provided at no cost to the City, the applicant must provide a $500 deposit to the City.
-This deposit is held in reserve until the project receives final approval by City staff.
-In the event that the mural does not meet the agreed upon design, the City may use the $500 deposit to remove the mural.
+This deposit is held in reserve until the project receives final approval from City staff.
+In the event that the mural does not meet the agreed-upon design, the City may use the $500 deposit to remove the mural.

 If the mural is provided at cost to the City, the mural will be inspected at various points during its completion to ensure that it is being executed to the approved design before disbursing funds to the artist.
 If the mural is not executed according to the approved concept, the City retains the right to suspend payment to the artist and remove the mural.